 1. Synopsis: In not more than twenty-five (25) words, write a synopsis of your

-2. Proposal: A written proposal of not more than 3500 characters to produce a
+2. Proposal: A written proposal of not more than 700 words to produce a

 body of work comprised of still or motion body of work that will promote world